 OWNER’S REP AND AV CONSULTANT

-Bridgestone’s most notable LED upgrade is a customized center hung scoreboard designed by AJP.
-Nearly 300% larger than its predecessor, the sleek center hung features (4) 4mm Primary LED video displays (21.4′ x 34.1’), (2) 4mm LED video underbelly screens (9.45′ x 31.2’), (2) 4mm LED video underbelly screens (4.7’ x 31.2’) and (4) custom 6mm LED Fangs (26′ x 3.5’).
-At 55,000lbs, the new scoreboard weighs barely more than the previous at 53,000lbs, but offers a 450% increase in video resolution that maximizes the existing 1080p resolution while being ready for 4K down the road.
+Bridgestone’s most notable LED upgrade—a customized center hung scoreboard designed by AJP—features (4) 4mm Primary LED video displays (21.4′ x 34.1’), (4) custom 6mm LED Fangs (26′ x 3.5’), (2) 4mm LED video underbelly screens (9.45′ x 31.2’) and (2) 4mm LED video underbelly screens (4.7’ x 31.2’).
+At 55,000lbs, the new scoreboard weighs only 2000lbs more than the previous, but is 300% larger and offers a 450% increase in video resolution that maximizes the existing 1080p resolution.
 Other LED upgrades include a continuous upper Ribbon Board, additional lower Ribbon Boards, and customized exterior LED signage.
-Locker room upgrades included new LED ribbon boards and a digital white board.
+Locker room upgrades include new LED ribbon boards and a digital white board.

 The arena sound system received a complete overhaul consisting of d&b audiotechnik eight-array J-Series cabinets, and DiGiCo front of house networked consoles and I/Os.

 BROADCAST PRODUCTION SUITE

 As part of an $8 million, two-year-long AV systems upgrade, Bridgestone’s all-new control room design features a full 1080p HDR system.
 The set up consists of (4) hard cameras, including a wireless camera system for both in-bowl and plaza areas, (3) robotic cameras and (11) point-of-view cameras.
 The control room is centered around an Acuity 3ME switcher and a Ross Xpression Graphics System.
 Replay is accomplished with an Evertz Dreamcatcher system.
 In-room audio mixing involves a Digico S31 mixing console.

 The TOC hubs around an Evertz routing system with an Evertz EMX Multiviewer.
 Intercom was accomplished by using the Riedel Artists System.

 All LED front-end equipment uses a Ross Tessera system (backed by the Ross Xpression graphics system) and controls all Center Hung, Ribbon Board and building Auxiliary LED, including the Locker Room 360 Degree LED Display.
 Tessera was also used to drive the ice projection for the pre-game show.